Learn more about urinary incontinence: introduction

 Urinary incontinence that's severe and continuous is sometimes known as total incontinence.

 Total incontinence may cause you to constantly pass large amounts of urine, even at night.
-Alternatively, you may pass large amounts of urine only occasionally and leak small amounts in between.
+Or you may pass large amounts of urine only occasionally and leak smaller amounts in between.

 Lower urinary tract symptoms (LUTS)

-The lower urinary tract comprises the bladder and the tube urine passes through out of the body (urethra).
+The lower urinary tract includes the bladder and the tube that urine passes through as it leaves the body (urethra).

-Lower urinary tract symptoms (LUTS) are common in men and women as they get older.
+Lower urinary tract symptoms (LUTS) are common as people get older.

 They can include:

-- problems with storing urine, such as an urgent or frequent need to go to the toilet, or feeling like you need to go straight after you've just been
+- problems with storing urine, such as an urgent or frequent need to pass urine or feeling like you need to go again straight after you've just been

 - problems with passing urine, such as a slow stream of urine, straining to pass urine, or stopping and starting as you pass urine